 Coffeyville KS is a town just over 10,000 people put on the map by the famous Dalton Gang fatal daylight bank robberies in 1892.
 You’ll find Coffeyville about 75 minutes from Tulsa, OK.
 A resident named Omar S. Knedlik invented the ICEE.
 Popular attractions include Brown Mansion, Dalton Defender Museum, the jail, and Death Alley.

 As a descendant of Wild Bill Hickok, I’ve got a particular affinity for the Wild West.
 If you’re looking for a great family destination filled with history, you’ll love Coffeyville KS.
 Whether you’re traveling by car, plane, or train—I’ve got you covered.
-I’d love to help create a custom itinerary for your family’s Coffeyville vacation.
-Get started by clicking the button below.

 Thanks to our friends at Visit Coffeyville for sponsoring this trip.